-I’m sure many of you’ve heard the term blue-chip stocks … but what are they?
-And what makes them so special?
+You’ve heard about blue-chip stocks … but what are they?
+What makes them so special?

 Table of Contents

 - 1 What Are Blue-Chip Stocks?

 - 4 Top 15 Blue-Chip Stocks to Watch for 2021

 - 4.1 3M Co.
 (NYSE: MMM)

 - 4.4 Caterpillar Inc. (NYSE: CAT)

 - 4.5 The Coca-Cola Co.
 (NYSE: KO)

 - 4.7 The Home Depot Inc. (NYSE: HD)